-Lock Unlock
+1) Lock 2) Unlock

 To lock the driver's door from the outside with the key, turn the key toward the rear.
-To unlock the door, turn the key toward the front.
+To unlock the door, turn the key toward the front (Driver's side only).

-Pull the outside door handle to open an unlocked door.
+Pull the outside door handle to open the unlocked door.